 Acting as a pilot with a view to encouraging more streets in the catchment area to join next year, local residents and neighbours came together in harmony, setting up tables in their gardens to host family and friends, respecting social distancing.
 The fun did not stop there, with an ‘adventure trail’ on street pavements organised for children, a magician and a local mobile coffee company selling coffees and soft drinks!

-Speaking of her involvement and the success of the event, local resident Val Milne says “Our Big Lunch story is one of a good news outcome from Covid restrictions.
+Speaking of her involvement and the success of the event, nearby resident and Braeside and Mannofield Community Councillor, Val Milne says “Our Big Lunch story is one of a good news outcome from Covid restrictions.
 Almost everyone in the street joined and it’s a big street so quite an achievement!
 The street has continued to keep in touch - whether to borrow garden equipment, offer help or ask for it.”

 Local residents, Ray and Jenny, said "One great thing to come out of this pandemic has seen the rebirth of real community spirit in Our Street.
 Today was the highlight of this coming together.
 Let’s hope this is not just a one off but the cornerstone to enhancing and fostering the kindred spirit which now exists along the length of the Terrace."